 Understand the Process

 When planning to buy a home, it is important to have a good credit score.
 The higher your credit score, the better to get pre-approved for a mortgage with a decent interest rate.
-While your credit score is important, you should also focus on your debts.
+While your credit score is important, you should also focus on your debts and taxes you might owe.
 If you have any past due debts, you must pay these off before applying for a mortgage.
 If your past-due debts are numerous, it is recommended to meet with a credit coach to develop an appropriate plan.

 Always consider whether you can afford to buy in the first place and whether, for you, you absolutely need to own a house for financial independence.